MAK-Jr/MacVimProfile/README.md

 3. copy files to your home directory:

-        git clone git://github.com/kaochenlong/eddie-vim.git
+        git clone git@github.com:MAK-Jr/MacVimProfile.git

-4. cd to `eddie-vim` directory and execute the `update.sh` to get latest version modules:
+4. cd to `MacVimProfile` directory and execute the `update.sh` to get latest version modules:

-        cd eddie-vim
+        cd MacVimProfile
         ./update.sh

-5. make a symbolic link `.vim` to `eddie-vim` that you just cloned, or just rename it to `.vim` also be fine:
+5. make a symbolic link `.vim` to `MacVimProfile` that you just cloned, or just rename it to `.vim` also be fine:

-        ln -s eddie-vim .vim
+        ln -s MacVimProfile .vim

 6. link the vimrc to